XIV. INTERNATIONAL THEORY AND HISTORY OF ARCHITECTURE CONFERENCE

 CALL FOR PAPERS

 ARCHTHEO '20 / XIV.
-International Conference on Theory and History of Architecture will be held at Nippon Meeting Halls in Istanbul.
+International Conference on Theory and History of Architecture will be held in the form of an online conference.
 The conference is coordinated by DAKAM (Eastern Mediterranean Academic Research Center) and will be organized by BILSAS (Science, Art, Sport Productions).

 All abstracts are going to be selected according to double-blind reviews and accepted papers will be published in the Conference Proceedings E-Book with an ISBN number, which will be sent to you after the conference.